Tudela National Comprehensive High School: School history

-In its first two school years, the school was managed by a Teacher-In-Charge named Mrs. Eleuteira D. Elmedulan and monitored by Mrs. Necita R. Bunao, the district supervisor of public elementary schools in Tudela.
-In School Year 1995–1996, an officer-in-charge in the person of Mr. Gaudioso M. Manera took over the steering wheel of the school.
-In School Year 1996–1997, Dr. Rebecca M. Diango, ES-1, became the officer-in-charge and she coined the acronym TUDNACOHS for Tudela National Comprehensive High School.
+In its first two school years, the school was managed by a teacher-in-charge named Eleuteira D. Elmedulan and monitored by Necita R. Bunao, the district supervisor of public elementary schools in Tudela.
+In school year 1995–1996, officer-in-charge Gaudioso M. Manera took over the school.
+In school year 1996–1997, Dr. Rebecca M. Diango, ES-1, became the officer-in-charge.
+She coined the acronym TUDNACOHS for Tudela National Comprehensive High School.
 From then on, the school was fondly called TUDNACOHS in the locality and in the whole division.
-In 1997, a principal item was given to the school and Mr. Nicolas M. Martinez was installed into the position.
-Charismatic and zealous, he was a former Head Teacher from Aloran Trade High School.
+In 1997, a principal item was given to the school and Nicolas M. Martinez was installed into the position.
+He was a former head teacher from Aloran Trade High School.
 He made a lot of difference in the administration and image of the school throughout the DepEd-Division of Misamis Occidental.
-It was during his administration that Mr. Glenn D. Cabatuan, an English and Araling Panlipunan teacher, composed the school song "TUDNACOHS March".
-Since then, the singing of the school song was included in the morning rituals of the students before the first period of classes in the morning.
-The same teacher created the school logo, which is still currently used, with the alliance of Mr. Carmelito S. Simbajon, another teacher in Araling Panlipunan.
-This period saw considerable increase of the student population that reached Eight Hundred Eighty-three in School Year 2002–2003.
-Effective June 2003, Mr. Martinez was reassigned to Aloran Trade High School and the school was left under the care of Mrs. Eleuteria D. Elmedulan for sometime until Mrs. Ione G. Xenos-Canonigo came in 2015 and seated as the school principal.
-In July 2019, Mr. Romeo S. Arenaza was appointed as principal followed by Mrs. Juliet Lapiz on May 23, 2020.
+During his administration Glenn D. Cabatuan, an English and Araling Panlipunan teacher, composed the school song, "TUDNACOHS March".
+Since then, the singing of the school song has been included in the morning rituals of the students before the first period of classes in the morning.
+The same teacher created the school logo, which is still currently used, with the alliance of Carmelito S. Simbajon, another teacher in Araling Panlipunan.
+This period saw a considerable increase of the student population, which reached 883 in school year 2002–2003.
+Effective June 2003, Martinez was reassigned to Aloran Trade High School and the school was left under the care of Eleuteria D. Elmedulan for some time.
+Ione G. Xenos-Canonigo became principal in 2015.
+In July 2019, Romeo S. Arenaza was appointed as principal, followed by Juliet Lapiz on May 23, 2020.

 Campus site

-TUDNACOHS has separate campuses for junior high school and senior high school and satellite campus in Maikay.
+TUDNACOHS has separate campuses for junior high school and senior high school, and a satellite campus in Maikay.

-Main/Junior High Campus
+Main/junior high campus

-Its main campus is located in the coastal barangay of Basirang of the agricultural municipality of Tudela, Misamis Occidental.
-Occupying a former mangrove site, a few meters west of Iligan Bay and along the national highway.
+The main campus is located in the coastal barangay of Basirang of the agricultural municipality of Tudela, Misamis Occidental.
+It occupies a former mangrove site, a few meters west of Iligan Bay and along the national highway.
 It is about a kilometer north of the town's commercial center and about 1.5 kilometer south of the popular eco-tourism destination in the region, the Misamis Occidental Aquamarine Park.